Part Nine (The Pacific): Plot

-In May 1945, the 1st Marine Division lands at Okinawa, one month after the start of the invasion.
-The soldiers are hostile towards a small group of Japanese prisoners, but they are warned to not interfere unless they want to face a court-martial.
+In May 1945, the 1st Marine Division makes its way through Okinawa one month after the start of the invasion.
+Sledge, now a Corporal, has become completely war-weary and disillusioned, as have most of the rest of his squad.
+The green Mac has also failed to be an effective leader, being hands-on at the wrong moments and making unilateral decisions.
+The mortar squad is also now joined by two replacement Privates, Tony "Cathy" Peck and Hamm.
+Peck, an irritable and ill-prepared draftee, quickly becomes the latest bullying target of Snafu and Leyden, but is unable to emotionally endure the taunting.

+While swapping out positions with the beleaguered Army and seeing many Okinawans evacuate, the squad encounters a small group of prisoners of war on the side of the trail.
+They soon become hostile toward them, with Sledge repeatedly shoving one of the prisoners to the ground.
+As the Army intelligence officer overseeing them verbally threatens Sledge, Mac intervenes and de-escalates the situation, but warns Sledge that he will have him court-martialed if he attacks Japanese prisoners again.

+As the days pass, Sledge and Snafu become increasingly exhausted and enraged with the Japanese.
+As they make their way through the hills, the unit is attacked when Japanese forces use civilians as human shields, with some carrying bombs in their clothing.
 They struggle in defending themselves from the attacks due to the weather, and the heavy Japanese offense.

-As the days pass, Sledge and Snafu become more exhausted and frustrated with the Japanese.
-As they make their way through the hills, the unit is attacked when the Japanese use civilians as human shields, with some carrying bombs in their clothing.
-This breaks Sledge and Snafu, especially as their orders led them to this predicament.
-Sledge starts showing more disdain towards the Japanese, executing them despite being told not to do it, and failing to lead new replacement Marines fresh out of boot camp.
-Later, Sledge and Snafu stumble upon a dying woman with a baby, asking Sledge to end her suffering as the baby is taken away.
-Sledge contemplates pulling the trigger, but cannot bring himself to do so and instead stays with her as she dies.
+This breaks Sledge and Snafu, as they believe their orders led them to this predicament.
+Sledge begins to show deeper hatred toward the Japanese, executing a wounded Japanese soldier despite being ordered not to.

+Later, Sledge and Snafu come across a dying woman with a baby, asking Sledge to end her suffering as the baby is taken away.
+Sledge contemplates pulling the trigger, but cannot bring himself to do it and instead stays with her, holding her as she dies.
+With his perspective changed, Sledge lets go of his hatred for the Japanese.
+He later spares a young, unarmed Japanese soldier, but gets enraged when another Marine executes the boy and then brags about it.

-With his perspective changed, Sledge abandons his disdain for the Japanese.
-He spares a Japanese boy, but gets angry when another soldier egomaniacally executes the boy.
-A few days later, Sledge, Snafu and Burgin leave for their new orders.
-They are informed by their lieutenant that America used "a new bomb" against Japan, which "vaporized an entire city in the blink of an eye."
-They leave to eat, shaken after the revelation.
+Three months later, Sledge, Snafu and Burgin leave for their new orders.
+They are informed by Mac that America used "a new bomb" against Japan, which "vaporized an entire city in the blink of an eye."
+They leave to eat, shaken after the revelation, while a Boeing B-29 Superfortress squadron flies overhead to perform an identical bombing.